ak28pujy/MW-CRG/README.md

 The tool is especially useful for market analysts, researchers and anyone who needs a quick overview of a company and its activities on the web without having to manually browse through countless pages.
 ## Requirements
 To run this tool successfully, make sure that you meet the following requirements:
 1. Operating system (OS):
-  - Windows (x86_64/AMD64)
+   - Windows 11 (x86_64/AMD64)
-  - Linux (x86_64/AMD64)
-  - MacOS (x86_64/AMD64 or ARM)
+   - macOS Version 13 or newer (x86_64/AMD64 or ARM)
-2. Browser: Firefox or Chrome (latest version)
+3. Browser: Firefox or Chrome (latest version)
-3. Python Version 3.11 or newer: Can be downloaded [here](https://www.python.org/downloads/)
+4. Python Version 3.11 or newer: Can be downloaded [here](https://www.python.org/downloads/)
-4. OpenAI API Key: Can be created [here](https://platform.openai.com/account/api-keys)
+5. OpenAI API Key: Can be created [here](https://platform.openai.com/account/api-keys)
-5. Google Custom Search JSON API Keys: See documentation [here](https://developers.google.com/custom-search/v1/overview?hl=en)
+6. Google Custom Search JSON API Keys: See documentation [here](https://developers.google.com/custom-search/v1/overview?hl=en)
 ## Download
 ### Download with Git
 1. Make sure you have [Git](https://git-scm.com/downloads) installed for your OS.